jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Levers of power.
 Whoever controls them, wins.
 Credit: Star Wars, Harry Potter, Unsplash._

-## Player Gods Reach for the Tools and Don't Chase Phantoms
+You maybe thinking I'm talking about a revolution.
+I'm not.

-Many people know what a revolution is.
-It's a sudden uprising to change the rule-makers in government.
-Techvolution is different.
+A revolution is a sudden uprising to change the rule-makers in government.
+Techvolution is totally different.
 Instead of fighting for change, Techvolution simply distributes new levers of power.
 Techvolution is better.
 Because those with the power get to make the rules.
-So why not go for the gold right away?
+So why not reach for the gold right away?

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)

-<a href="https://gfycat.com/ifr/IgnorantCheerfulBilby" target="_blank" class="button small">Reader</a>

-_Different time-periods have different lifestyles that need new philosophies to keep solving frontline problems.
-Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

-This is what America, Canada, Britain, and much of the world looked like in the 1800s.
-A time of mud roads, hand tools, and abacus calculators.
-Human perseverance and ingenuity filled in for limited technology.
-Being hungry and sick, cold, and tired was an all too common way of life back then.
-These people dreamed of owning some land and having the tools to work it.
-Or later on, ordinary people dreamed of getting a job in a factory and renting an apartment in the city.

-This video is important to see.
-Left/Right aren't evil ideologies.
-Both were designed to turn nothing into something.
-Their writers like Adam Smith, Edmund Burke, and John Stuart Mill also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

-Their philosophy was designed to upgrade society so everyone in the world would get better tools, and thus a better life.

-However, today, we live inside the world the Industrial Age dreamed of making.
-Yet by keeping Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society even though were generations into the Internet Age.

 Happily, we've already been evolving ourselves into the modern era.

 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
-Our ancestors did the same.
-They read many printed books, used scientific instruments, worked the land with metal tools, and owned muskets.
+Our ancestors did the same thing when they read many printed books, used scientific instruments, worked their own homesteads and owned muskets.
 At first, these were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.

 When regular people could read unknown history, see the Universe for themselves, work their own land, and revolt against royalty, the game was won.

 Our addicting toys are also new levers of power.
-They're so powerful, we can use these proverbial lightsabers to earn a happier life.
+They're so powerful, we can use these proverbial lightsabers to earn a happier life today!

 We will, once we stop chasing Left/Right phantoms, adopt Techvolution, and buy our own levers of power.
 Only then will we defeat antagonism and upgrade to the Internet Age.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CY9-y5zZkxs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>